HansenHua/M2CL-ICLR26/README.md

 #### Prepare Model Checkpoints (TODO)

-Download the context intialization and generator model using the HuggingFace CLI.
+Download the context initialization and generator model using the HuggingFace CLI.
 Replace `<your local path>` with your actual directory.

 ```bash
 huggingface-cli download model_path --local-dir <your local path>